 A physical dependency on opioid painkillers can form quickly because the body gets used to the dulled sense the drugs create; also, after finishing a prescription or reducing use, some patients may begin to experience symptoms of withdrawal.
 Without these drugs, pain can seem just as bad as it was before starting a prescription — or may feel even worse.

 Patients may experience agitation, anxiety, cramping, muscle aches, nausea, and vomiting.
 These symptoms should be treated under a doctor’s care, but some patients instead self-medicate by continuing — and increasing — their use of opioids, even after their original prescriptions have run out.

 If you notice any of the following behavioral changes in yourself or a loved one while taking prescription opioid painkillers, consider reaching out for support:

 If you’re worried about someone you know, you can learn about how to encourage a heroin user to seek treatment.
 Remember that recovery is a process, but heroin treatment has been effective for many people.

-Talk to your physician and consider all your options when treating pain.
+Talk to your physician or physician anesthesiologist and consider all your options when treating pain.
 Non-opiate options may be as effective as prescription painkillers in relieving the pain — and may also reduce side effects and remove the risk of chemical dependency that is associated with opioid painkillers.
 These options include: